mihael-stormrage/rosseti-lk-php/wp-content/plugins/profile-builder/readme.txt

 12. Role Editor

 == Changelog ==
+= 3.3.2 =
+* Fixed a PHP 'undefined offset 0' notice.
+* Fixed xCrud compatibility issue
+* Replaced e-mail string with email.

+= 3.3.1 =
+* Fixed a possible warning regarding user deletions and Email Confirmation
+* Fixed dynamic redirect bug when private website is enabled
+* Improved compatibility with Paid Member Subscriptions plugin

+= 3.3.0 =
+* Add 'automatic_login' parameter for the [wppb-register] shortcode and make sure that the shortcode, multiple registration setting, general setting priority is respected.
+* Pass the referer URL forward when the Login form shows an error so the user is still redirected to the page they came from.
+* Change 'E-mail' to 'Email' for the password recovery form.
+* Switched deprecated jQuery event 'hover' with 'mouseenter mouseleave'.

+= 3.2.9 =
+* Check the reset password key existence before resetting a password.
+Credit to Shiraz Ali Khan
+* Changed german translation files
+* Fixed a incompatibility with Private Website and Buddypress
+* Fixed a warning that was being thrown when the plugin was installed.

+= 3.2.8 =
+* Security improvements

+= 3.2.7 =
+* Added auto-login at registration option
+* Added path exclusion from Private Website functionality
+* Removed an extra space before a question mark in a string
+* Added an extra missing parameter for some fields for the filter wppb_maximum_character_length

+= 3.2.6 =
+* Added nocache_headers before some wp_redirects to prevent issues with private website and other redirects
+* Improved error messages on password recover form if Recaptcha was present
+* Allow the GDPR Checkbox field to be added to the Form Fields list again once it has been deleted.

+= 3.2.5 =
+* Removed a deprecated jQuery event from our code
+* Added a filter for form request data
+* Fixed Private Website not properly restricting json api, and added a setting for it
+* Fixed password strength message translation
+* Fixed a security issue regarding a nonce field
+* Fixed Private Site not excluding search results

+= 3.2.4 =
+* Skipped this version to synchronize with the PRO version

+= 3.2.3 =
+* Skipped this version to synchronize with the PRO version

+= 3.2.2 =
+* We now restrict comments as well
+* Fixed a error message when both login fields were empty
+* Limit where the reCAPTCHA script is loaded.
+* Fixed a conflict between Profile Builder Private Website and WPML
+* Make sure that if no value is set for the Email Confirmation setting in the database the option is set to 'No'

+= 3.2.1 =
+* Fixed a warning regarding Admin Approval on settings page
+* Login widget uses correct redirect parameter now

+= 3.2.0 =
+* Fixed a notice that appeared if the Email field was hidden on Edit Profile forms
+* Limited loading on recaptcha js scripts only to pages where it is needed
+* Fixed issue with recaptcha not working on password recover forms

+= 3.1.9 =
+* Now the login widget shows errors in the backend if a valid URL was not entered
+* Fixed a warning about non-numerical value on auto-login.
+* Fixed a potential php notice
+* Fixed a filter that was not sending enough parameters to the Field Visibility addon
+* Fix responsive media queries not being applied correctly

+= 3.1.8 =
+* Fixed a potential PHP error
+* Fixed a string consistency problem on Login form
+* Display the correct compatible plugin versions on the Add-Ons page.
+* Change content restriction metabox priority for compatibility with Paid Member Subscriptions.
+* Fixed a problem with WPML where domains were mismatched on backend and frontend for labels

+= 3.1.7 =
+* Added support for Max character length addon for default website field
+* Fixed possible issues with Email Confirmation on some domains

+= 3.1.6 =
+* Fixed an issue with default value for Biographical Info Field
+* Fixed a notice on register forms when the form did not pass a required check
+* Fixed a problem with User to Edit on pages with multiple edit forms on them
+* Compatibility with Wordpress 5.4 nav_menu hooks

+= 3.1.5 =
+* Fixed a problem on multisite where admins were not being able to confirm/unconfirm Email Confirmation users
+* Fixed page title on admin pages for Email Confirmation User page
+* Fixed pagination display on Email Confirmation User page in admin
+* Added Screen Options on Email Confirmation User page where we can change the number of displayed users
+* Fixed a compatibility issue with Invisible Recaptcha and Paid Member Subscriptions

+= 3.1.4 =
+* We now have the capability to show Select User Role field on edit profile forms
+* Small css modification
+* Changed the logo icons inside the plugin
+* Added an icon to the update screen for PB pro
+* Fixed an issue with Query monitor plugin not working on Roles Editor page

+= 3.1.3 =
+* Fixed a potential php notice on recover password form
+* Added filters over the submit button classes of the login and password reset form.
+* Refactored wppb_curpageurl() function

+= 3.1.2 =
+* We now make sure you cant use a meta-name for a field that is a reserved query var in WP. which would result in an unexpected behaviour
+* Fixed a potential php error regarding a filter
+* We now scroll to the top of a success form submit through js and not through anchor
+* Fixed a conflict with reCAPTCHA and Paid Member Subscriptions

+= 3.1.1 =
+* Security update
+* Fixed a compatibility issue with PMS and redirect url
+* Fixed issue in backend when labels for user roles contained a %

+= 3.1.0 =
+* We now add html and body tags to html emails that we send
+* Fixed issue with admin approval still impacting the flow after downgrading from Pro to Free
+* Fixed a conflict with Oxigen Builder.
+* Fixed issue with global $post variable in content restriction.
+* Added a filter over the edit other users dropdown display name.

+= 3.0.9 =
+* Fixed a php 5.4 compatibility issue

+= 3.0.8 =
+* Modified how we display the user roles in backend edit users to be consistent with how wordpress does it
+* Fixed an issue with user role search not working when pressing enter key

+= 3.0.7 =
+* Fixed a possible notice on Recover Password page for an undefined variable
+* Fixed an issue with GDPR checkbox and multi-step forms
+* Fixed the height of the search button in some cases
+* reCAPTCHA field language is now set reliably

+= 3.0.6 =
+* Fix: php notice.
+Check if global  actually is set before moving forward
+* Fix: check add-ons for 'Profile Builder' in their names before determining if an add-on is activated.
+* Fix: refactored the password reset shortcode
+* Enhancement: included the question mark in the Lost your password message
+* Enhancement: disables the button in Profile Builder registration form if the form was submited in order to prevent double submissions.

+= 3.0.5 =
+* Fixed: Elementor Templates restriction brakes rendering of templates

+= 3.0.4 =
+* We now show a success message when settings are saved
+* Translation updates
+* Fixed issue with Elementor Templates restriction

+= 3.0.3 =
+* Fixed an error introduced in the last update regarding content restriction and Posts Page

+= 3.0.2 =
+* Now the Static Posts Page can be restricted as expected
+* Added support for restricting Elementor Single Page templates.
+* Fix issue with Elementor content restriction by user roles.

+= 3.0.1 =
+* Added GDPR Delete Button as a field
+* Export Personal Data now exports Profile Builder fields
+* GDPR improvements

+= 3.0.0 =
+* Security improvements
+* Added a filter for the Register and Edit Profile forms.

+= 2.9.9 =
+* Implemented Elementor Widget/Section restriction.
+* Security improvements
+* When submitting our forms we scroll to the top of the form now and not the top of the page

+= 2.9.8 =
+* Removed a create_function call for compatibility with php 7.2
+* Changed some in-plugin notifications

+= 2.9.7 =
+* Fixed an issue with private website and login forms that didn't work even though they were on the allowed pages list
+* Fixed a issue with the reCaptcha field on themes that did not enqueue jQuery
+* Removed the deactivation feedback form

+= 2.9.6 =
+* Added Divi PageBuilder compatibility with Content Restriction
+* Fix password recovery issue when username contained spaces.

+= 2.9.5 =
+* Fixed an issue with the Boss theme by moving the priority of the login_redirect filter
+* Fixed issue with edit other user on the Twenty Nineteen theme
+* Fixed issues with jQuery code and the Twenty Nineteen theme
+* Fixed conflict with Elementor Pro.

 = 2.9.4 =
 * Added (int) cast in manage fields meta name generation to prevent some php notices
 * Fixed issue with private website when the login page url contained a $_GET parameter